 Gratitude at Work

 Certain behaviors and responses have been passed down from generation to generation.
-This is likely due to the fact that these actions proved to be beneficial to our survival success.
-Take for instance the universal norm of saying “thank you.”
+It is likely because these actions proved to be beneficial to our survival success.
+Take, for instance, the universal norm of saying “thank you.”
 We can all recall a time when someone prompted us to say the “magic word” after someone freely gave something to us that we recognized we wanted or needed.
 Expressing thanks helps create social bonds.
-We'll be reminded of this fact soon enough, as we all gather around our Thanksgiving (or Friendsgiving) tables.
+We’ll be reminded of this fact soon enough as we all gather around our Thanksgiving (or Friendsgiving) tables.

 Perhaps then, during this annual season of appreciation, it’s only appropriate to consider gratitude at work––no, not as in being in progress, but actually at our places of work.

 As a marketing communications professional and non-practicing lawyer, I like facts.
 Facts lend credibility to any position, opinion, or stance.
 I also appreciate the scientific fields, which test hypotheses and establish theories; I especially enjoy psychology and its study of human behavior, which has found and measured numerous benefits pertaining to gratitude, including increased optimism and happiness.

 Dr. Robert A Emmons of the University of California, Davis, and Dr. Michael E. McCullough of the University of Miami conducted a 10-week study in which three groups of individuals were asked to compose a few sentences each week, focusing on a particular topic.
 One group focused on gratitude, capturing those things that made them feel grateful.
 The second focused on displeasure, accounting for those things that made them feel irritated.
 The third focused on general things––no particular emphasis on being positive or negative––that affected them.
 After ten weeks, the group who focused on gratitude felt more optimistic and better about their lives.